8go/matrix-eno-bot/README.md

 Other hints:
 - Create an account for your bot in some client, e.g. in Element
 - Use this account (username, password) in `config.yaml` and let the bot create a `brand-new` device
-  - If device is not new e2ee will not work.
+  - If device is not new e2ee will not work!
 - Verify the bot via emoji-verify
 - If desired reconfigure `config.yaml` to replace password with access token for added security

 ## Installation as Docker Container